 • A parent offering encouragement and support for their child to be themselves

-Let’s next speak about the college admissions officer
+Let’s talk about the college admissions officers

 • They read thousands of essays every year